W1NDXyz/PSMZA-SEM_4-WEB-DESIGN/README.md

-# PSMZA-DDT4
+# PSMZA-DDT4(Web Design)
-I will update few code from my school works
+There I will update the works givin in class Web design Include html, css, Js